bingomanatee/wizard-tree/README.md

 ### Page Fields and Organization

-Pages can be a flat list, or heirarchical.
+Pages can be a flat list, or a tree. to "tree" a Page, set their parent ID to that of another Pgae.

 You can create "unvisitable" page groups by flagging the canGoTo property to false.
+This doesn't affect goNext or goPrev, but will affect the pages' appearance in the `pagesICanGoTo` list.

 The most important properties are: